A single-chain nanoparticle-based mean-field theory for associative polymers: A mean-field theory for sticker association

 \section{A mean-field theory for sticker association}

-We consider a solution of associative polymers consisting of chains made by $N$ monomers.
+We consider a solution of associative polymers consisting of chains made by $N$ monomers of size $a$, which in the following will be used as unit of length.
 Each chain bears $\mathcal{M} \ll N$ equally-spaced associative groups of $m$ different types (the \textit{stickers}) which alternate along the backbone.
 Two consecutive stickers are separated by $l=\frac{N}{\mathcal{M}}$ inert monomers, so that two consecutive stickers of the same type are separated by $L\approx m\frac{N}{\mathcal{M}}=ml$ such monomers, as shown in Fig.~\ref{fig:schema}(a).
 Inert monomers interact solely through steric repulsion, while each sticker is able to form a single reversible bond with another sticker of the same type.
-We are interested in developing a theoretical characterisation of the system's thermodynamic behaviour in the limit in which essentially all bonds are formed.
+We are interested in developing a theoretical characterisation of the thermodynamic behaviour of the system in the limit in which essentially all the stickers are involved in a bond.
 Such a fully-bonded state can be achieved by either considering the low-temperature limit, or the large bond-strength limit.
 Since all possible bonds are formed, the total number of bonds is fixed, with individual bonds switching from inter-chain to intra-chain and vice versa.
-Under these conditions, to a first approximation the system internal energy (which is dominated by the bond contribution) remains constant regardless of the way bonds are distributed among the polymers.
-As such, under these conditions the equilibrium properties of the system are controlled by the maximization of the total entropy.
+Under these conditions, to a first approximation the system internal energy (which is dominated by the bond contribution) remains constant regardless of the way bonds are distributed among the polymers, so that the equilibrium properties of the system are controlled by the maximisation of the total entropy.